divs are valid elements inside of a description list

 - 2min

 I'm a big believer in semantic markup, and that's why I use description lists whenever it makes sense.
-Today I was reading the spec of the dl
+After reading the dl

-element and discovered something that I wished I knew years ago.
+spec I discovered something I wished I knew years ago.

 <dl>